akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Cluster Sharding and EventSourcedBehavior

-In a use case where the number of persistent actors needed are higher than what would fit in the memory of one node or where resilience is important so that if a node crashes the persistent actors are quickly started on a new node and can resume operations @ref:[Cluster Sharding](cluster-sharding.md) is an excellent fit to spread persistent actors over a cluster and address them by id.
+In a use case where the number of persistent actors needed is higher than what would fit in the memory of one node or where resilience is important so that if a node crashes the persistent actors are quickly started on a new node and can resume operations @ref:[Cluster Sharding](cluster-sharding.md) is an excellent fit to spread persistent actors over a cluster and address them by id.